omriharel/deej/community.md

 # Community showcase

 This is a showcase of `deej` versions built by people around the world.
-If you built yourself one of these things, I'd love to [add yours](mailto:omri.harel.en@gmail.com)!
-Either open a PR or contact me.
+If you built yourself one of these things, I'd love to [add yours](https://discord.gg/nf88NJu)!
+Either open a PR or contact me on Discord.

 ## [/u/Aithorn](https://reddit.com/user/Aithorn)